About the UCSB Cylinder Audio Archive

-After completing the pilot project and demonstrating both the feasibility and public interest in the collections, a grant proposal to the Institute of Museum and Library Services (IMLS) was submitted in 2003.
+After completing the pilot project and demonstrating both the feasibility of and public interest in the collections, a grant proposal to the Institute of Museum and Library Services (IMLS) was submitted in 2003.
 A $205,000 National Leadership Grant in the preservation/digitization category was awarded in September 2003, and the project began in November 2003.
 The project website went online in October 2005 with an initial collection of 5,000 digitized cylinders.
 Cylinders continue to be added incrementally as they are digitized.
-Funding for the project was provided by IMLS, the UCSB Libraries, the GRAMMY Foundation, and the Ann and Gordon Getty Foundation and individual donors
+Funding for the project was provided by IMLS, the UCSB Libraries, the GRAMMY Foundation, the Ann and Gordon Getty Foundation, and individual donors

 Storage and Servers

-The quality of the original cylinders varies widely, depending on the type of cylinder, the condition and even the quality of the original recording.
+The quality of the original cylinders varies widely, depending on the type of cylinder, the condition, and even the quality of the original recording.
 Project staff recognize that not every cylinder digitized is in pristine condition and that better copies may exist at other institutions or in private collections.
 However, the primary goal of this project is to make UCSB's collection available and a wide range of music from this era accessible to researchers and the public.
-Many cylinders sound wonderful, while others are almost unlistenable, even having undergone treatment with CEDAR.
+Many cylinders sound wonderful, while others are almost unlistenable, even after having undergone treatment with CEDAR.
 With few exceptions, project staff did not make decisions to exclude items from the collection based exclusively on condition or sound quality.
-Project staff felt that bad copies were better than no copies at all since CD reissues are virtually nonexistent, and the public's ability to hear even copies in poor condition is essentially nil.
+Project staff decided that bad copies were better than no copies at all since CD reissues are virtually nonexistent, and the public's ability to hear even copies in poor condition is essentially nil.
 If better copies are acquired by UCSB, inferior copies in question will be replaced and new sound files loaded onto the server.

 Disclaimer About "Dialect Recordings"

-"Coon songs," "rube sketches," "Irish character songs," and other dialect recordings that were popular in vaudeville routines, and genres of songs during the late 19th and early 20th century often contain negative stereotypes and portrayals of blacks and other ethnic groups.
+"Coon songs," "rube sketches," "Irish character songs," and other dialect recordings that were popular in vaudeville routines and genres of songs during the late 19th and early 20th century often contain negative stereotypes and portrayals of blacks and other ethnic groups.
 These recordings reflect the attitudes, perspectives, and beliefs of different times.
-Many individuals will find the content offensive.
+Many individuals may find the content offensive.
 Some of these songs and recitations were written or performed by members of the ethnic group in question, while others were not, such as the tradition of blackface minstrelsy of whites performing caricatured portrayals of blacks.
 To exclude these cylinders from the digital collection would deprive scholars and the public the opportunity to learn about the past and would present a distorted picture of popular culture and music making during this time period.
-The mission of the UCSB Libraries is to make its resources available to the faculty, staff, and students of the University community and to the general public.
-The UCSB Libraries presents these documents as part of the record of the past and does not endorse the views expressed in these collections.
+The mission of the UCSB Library is to make its resources available to the faculty, staff, and students of the university community and to the general public.
+The UCSB Library presents these documents as part of the record of the past and does not endorse the views expressed in these collections.